 Environmental issues, in particular those of global concern to the international community, are inherently multidimensional and the various subsets of environmental, economic and social issues and interests are interconnected.
 At the same time, however, individual institutions, including most of the bodies, funds, programmes and specialized agencies of the United Nations system, are each established with specific mandates and limited jurisdiction.
 As a result, policies and actions on environmental and environment-related matters within the UN system have often been handled in a manner independent from the decision-making processes and activities of other organizations dealing with the same or similar matters.
 Efforts are thus required to enable more effective coordination in the handling of environmental and environment-related matters within the UN system.

-Against this background, the development of UN System Wide Strategy on the Environment was proposed and supported by Member States and the United Nations Environment Assembly of UNEP in June 2014.
+Against this background, the development of a UN System Wide Framework of Strategies on the Environment (SWFS) was proposed and supported by Member States and the United Nations Environment Assembly of UNEP in June 2014.

 The (SWFS) was prepared by the UN Environment Management Group (EMG) as a collaborative framework to achieve greater synergy, collaboration and coherence in the UN system’s work on the environment to support Member States in the delivery of the environmental dimension of the 2030 Sustainable Development Agenda.
 The Framework was endorsed by the Senior Officials of the EMG on 30 March 2016, and launched at the second session of UNEA on May 25th, 2016 in Nairobi.

 The SWFS has two main, mutually reinforcing objectives: